 Firstly don’t panic, obtain a copy of your refusal letter as it will be very important in order to work out what went wrong and how it can be fixed.

 Visas can be refused for several reasons including user error or even Home office error.
-Speak with an Immigration lawyer about the case to work out what the best way forward would be.
+The Spouse Visa appeal process gives you another chance to gain the visa.
+It is recommended that individuals wanting a Spouse Visa appeal speak with an Immigration lawyer about the case to work out what the best way forward would be.
 The likely outcome would be either:

 - You address the issues raised in the refusal letter and re-apply, or

 - You challenge the issues raised in the refusal letter via an appeal